 Continuing to Serve

-We have met those needs by investing missions money into local efforts – equipping students and teachers at Indian Head Elementary School, providing food for families in need across our area, investing in Oasis Food Market and volunteering for Charles County Cares Food Distribution.
+We have met those needs by investing missions money into local efforts – equipping students and teachers at Indian Head Elementary School, providing food for families in need across our area, investing in Oasis Food Market and supporting our military community.